 Match fixing

 What is a match fixing?
 In the history of sports, especially in team sports, some matches are played against the rules, sports etiquette and even in violation of the Law.
-One of the most common reasons for such matches is to obtain certain illegal money.
+One of the most common reasons for such matches is to obtain some illegal money.

 Match fixing – overview